Our priorities

 Southern NSW Innovation Hub supports collaboration, leverages expertise and investment, and drives action in social, economic and environmental priority areas.
 By focusing our joint efforts and resources on priority areas to manage climate variability, we are putting drought resilience at the forefront of our region’s future.

-Working with key stakeholders from across our region, using a process of co-design and Investment Planning for Impact, we have identified six key impact areas with drought and climate resilience opportunities to be addressed.
+Working with key stakeholders from across our region, using a process of co-design and Investment Planning for Impact, we have identified six key impact areas for our region where there are drought and climate resilience opportunities to be addressed.

 Enhancing and preserving the natural environment